leovigna/agent-coeus/docs/LEARNING.md

 **Correction:** The user clarified that while `express` was the correct technology choice, my implementation was overly complex for the current need.
 I should have identified a simpler pattern from the documentation or examples.

 **Future Action:** I will always aim to match the complexity of my solution to the user's immediate requirements.
 When consulting documentation or examples, I will evaluate different implementation patterns (e.g., stateless vs. stateful) and choose the simplest one that fulfills the task.
 I will avoid implementing advanced features like session management unless they are explicitly requested or clearly necessary.

+### Preserve All Comments During Refactoring

+**Incident:** While refactoring the `logto` and `zep` tools, I moved the core logic but failed to preserve the original TSDoc comments that explained the functions, their parameters, and examples.

+**Correction:** The user pointed out that all comments, especially documentation comments, must be preserved during refactoring to maintain code quality and context.

+**Future Action:** When refactoring or moving code, I will treat comments as an integral part of the implementation.
+I will ensure that all associated comments, including TSDoc blocks, inline comments, and `TODO` notes, are moved along with the code to its new location.

 ### Do Not Delete Commented-Out or Unused Code